 As I continue my series breaking down the eight RCMP Right Fit Interview Competencies, we are going to focus on Problem Solving.
 As I stated in my previous post, going through the RCMP Application Process and getting ready for the “Right Fit” Interview can be one of the most challenging stages of the process, and one not to be taken lightly.

 At the RCMP Right Fit Interview (formerly the Regular Member Selection Interview), you will be asked behavioural and situational questions that will be used to assess if you meet this competency.

 “Systematically analyzes and breaks down problems, risks, opportunities and issues into component parts.
 Identifies appropriate solutions and makes timely decisions and actions.
 Understands cause and effect chains and relationships.”

 Problem Solving for Behavioural Based Questions

 The behavioural question will target your past experiences that demonstrate that you have the ability to think through a problem and come up with a solution.

 For example, the interviewer might ask you a question about a difficult or complex problem that you had to solve and how you gathered the required information to establish an effective solution.
-Or you might be asked about a time when you came up with an innovative solution to solve a significant problem.
+Or they might ask about a time when you came up with an innovative solution to solve a significant problem.

 When you are preparing for the “Right Fit” Interview, think about all of the situations when you had to come up with a solution to a problem.
 Use examples where the problem is yours to solve, and where there were a factors to consider and options for a solution.
 If your problem has only one solution, then the interviewer will not get a true sense of your ability to think through a specific problem, analyze the information available, and come up with a solution.
 And as I have said previously, this doesn’t just have to be work related examples.
 You can use volunteer time, sporting events, or periods during your education.
 As long as you have several stories prepared that you can use during the interview that demonstrate that you have the ability to solve problems.